When and why you should get an adviser

 If you’ve chosen your adviser it’s worth checking with the Financial Conduct Authority (FCA) to see whether they’re regulated and approved.

 The FCA aims to make financial markets work well so consumers get a fair deal.
-Their Financial Services RegisterLink opens in a new window shows details of the firms, individuals and bodies that are currently or have previously been regulated by the FCA or The Bank of England's Prudential Regulation Authority (PRA).
+Their Financial Services RegisterLink opens in a new windowLink opens in a new window shows details of the firms, individuals and bodies that are currently or have previously been regulated by the FCA or The Bank of England’s Prudential Regulation Authority (PRA).

-If you use an adviser that is not approved by the FCA, you will not be covered by the Financial Ombudsman ServiceLink opens in a new window or the Financial Services Compensation SchemeLink opens in a new window.
+If you use an adviser that is not approved by the FCA, you will not be covered by the Financial Ombudsman ServiceLink opens in a new windowLink opens in a new window or the Financial Services Compensation SchemeLink opens in a new windowLink opens in a new window.
 Both schemes allow you to seek compensation if things go wrong.